taraazin/taraazin.github.io/_pages/about.md

 ---

 ------
-I’m a final-year PhD student in Cognitive Science at Carleton University, Canada.
+I’m a final-year PhD candidate in Cognitive Science at Carleton University, Canada.
 My background is in Computational Linguistics with a focus on Computational Semantics.
 I spend a lot of time wondering if machines will ever actually “get” what humans mean.
 Spoiler alert: they don’t!
 Transformers (the LLMs everyone’s hyped about) are great at spitting out patterns, but genuine understanding?
 Not so much.

 My PhD research takes on the Proviso Problem, a classic puzzle in formal semantics, by looking at how humans and language models process presuppositions in complex sentences.
 Put simply, I study the hidden assumptions we sneak into our words and explore how machines struggle (sometimes hilariously) to keep up.